Nicbo/InvadedLandsEvents/README.md

 # InvadedLandsEvents
 This plugin is a remake of the InvadedLands events.
-It is almost done, however it is in no way ready to be built for stable releases.

 ## Things that are in development
 - All of InvadedLands' events (configurable)